zerospiel/docs/docs/admin/kof/kof-alerts.md

 kubectl port-forward -n kof svc/kof-mothership-promxy 8082:8082
 ```

-If you expose Prometheus UI with some external domain,
+If you expose the Prometheus UI with some external domain,
 please set `promxy.extraArgs."web.external-url"` in `mothership-values.yaml` file
 and reapply it as described in the [Management Cluster](./kof-install.md#management-cluster) section.